 Fermentation is complete.

 This is the point where cleanliness becomes your best friend.
 Everything that touches your sauce now needs to be sanitized.
 This is easily accomplished using unscented bleach and water.
-Using the big pot you plan to boil the sauce in fill it with hot water and a couple of tablespoons of bleach.
+Using the big pot you plan to boil the sauce in fill it with COLD water, hot water should never be used for this, and a couple of tablespoons of bleach.
 Allow everything that will touch the sauce to soak for 15 minutes then place them into an area you have designated as your clean zone.
 Next comes your bottles, caps and reducers.
 These can be run through your dishwasher with the heated dry turned on.
 When done place them into the clean zone.

 It is now time to make some sauce.
 Pour all of the contents from the fermentation jar into a big pot and bring it to a boil for 30 minutes.
 Very carefully then run them through a Blender in batches until is smooth then back into the pot.
 Bring it to a boil again adding some water if it is too thick for another 20 minutes.
 Then run the entire batch through the blender again.
 Now you should have a very smooth sauce.
 Return the sauce to the pot and heat to 195 degrees F for 15 minutes then carefully funnel into the bottles.
 Add a reducer and a cap and place it upside down for another 15 minutes to allow the caps to sterilize.